broldfield/AIRT_Shiny/README.md

 # AIRT Shiny

 This is a Shiny Application for the AIRT R Package.
 AIRT Shiny should be plug and play with shinyapps.io
+# Installation
+Fork the repositry, then clone it.
+You can then use the AIRT_Shiny folder as a project folder in RStudio.
+While either UI.R or Server.R is open, at the section where you run code there would be a button to run the website.

 ## Modifying Code